fybrik/fybrik/docs/IsolationNetworkPolicies.md

 - We do not assume that client workloads will be collocated on the same Kubernetes cluster with the data module, furthermore they can run out of Kubernetes at all.
   - However, we do check the collocation of a Fybrik module and a relevant workload in the same cluster as a specific use case.
 - We should allow workload client connections from different IP addresses.
+- Isolation of modules in the data plane.
+I.e. Modules should not be able to interface "illegally" with modules outside of the defined data plane(s) and connect to only predefined data sets.

 ## Network Policies